I'll Take You Home Again, Kathleen

-"I'll Take You Home Again, Kathleen" is a popular song written by Thomas Paine Westendorf (1848-1923) in 1875.
-(The music is loosely based on Felix Mendelssohn's Violin Concerto in E Flat Minor Opus 64 Second Movement).
+"I'll Take You Home Again, Kathleen" is a traditional pop song written by Thomas Paine Westendorf (1848–1923) in 1875.
+(The music is loosely based on Felix Mendelssohn's Violin Concerto in E Minor Opus 64 Second Movement).
 In spite of its German-American origins, it is widely mistaken to be an Irish ballad.

-Westendorf, born in Virginia of German parents, was then teaching at the reform school known as the Indiana House of Refuge for Juvenile Offenders in Hendricks County, Indiana.
-He wrote it for his wife (who was, however, named Jennie), who had made a visit to her home state of New York due to homesickness.
-It's in the form of an "answer" to a popular ballad of the time, "Barney, Take Me Home Again," composed by Westendorf’s close friend, George W. Brown, writing under the nom de plume of George W. Persley.
+Westendorf, born in Bowling Green, Virginia of German parents, was then teaching at the reform school known as the Indiana House of Refuge for Juvenile Offenders in Hendricks County, Indiana.
+He wrote it for his wife (who was, however, named Jane Harrow), who had made a visit to her home state of New York due to homesickness.
+It is an answer song to a popular ballad of the time, "Barney, Take Me Home Again," composed by Westendorf’s close friend, George W. Brown, writing under the nom de plume of George W. Persley.